sudheeshe/LeadScore/README.md

 #### Observations are

-- Customers of `age` between 30 to 40 years tend to convert more than other age categoies
+- Customers of `age` between 30 and 40 years tend to convert more than other age categories
-- Customers who works in services, admin, blue-collar, technicain, retired,managment and students categories have more chance of conversion.
+- Customers who work in services, admin, blue-collar, technician, retired, management and students categories have more chance of conversion.
 - Customers who are married or single have more chance of conversion.
 - Customers who've done high school, degree or professional course have more chance of conversion.
-- Customers who does't have  personal loan have more chance of conversion.
+- Customers who doesn't have  personal loan have more chance of conversion.
-- Customers who uses cell phone have more chance of conversion than telephone.
+- Customers who use cell phone have more chance of conversion than telephone.
 - Chances of conversion is more during `April to August`.
 - Customers who doesn't convert even after contacting 4 times during campaign. are very rare to convert even if we try to contact more number of times.
 - From `pdays` column we can see Chances of conversion of customers who was not part of last campaign is high.
 - From `previous` column we can see Customers who were never contacted before have higher conversion.
-- From `poutcome` column we can see Customers who were not part of last campanign and Customers who converted during last campanign have higher conversion.
+- From `poutcome` column we can see Customers who were not part of last campaign and Customers who converted during last campaign have higher conversion.
 - From `cons.price.idx` column we can see Customers conversion was decreasing with increase in consumer price index (Inflation)
 - Columns `cons.price.idx, cons.conf.idx, euribor3m, and nr.employed` doesn't shows any visible relationship with `y`.